davischris/AltairDuino680/README.md

 # AltairDuino680 - an Altair 680 Emulator

-This project is an emulator for the Altair 680 computer.
+This project emulates the MITS Altair 680 microcomputer using an Arduino Due to simulate a 6800-based CPU and peripherals, including serial communication via a Motorola MC6850 (ACIA) interface.

 ## Overview